chadwhitacre/public/FCKeditor.Zope/trunk/FCKeditor/README.txt

 This package is the second attempt at integrating FCKeditor with Zope.
 Jean-Mat Grimaldi <http://www.macadames.com/> did the first integration, which is listed on fckeditor.net under FCKeditor.Plone but is also called FCKeditor.ZopeCMF.
-IMO, this package is closer in culture to FCKeditor than to Zope/Plone:
+IMO, Jean-Mat's package is closer in culture to FCKeditor than to Zope/Plone:

-    - It is not under version control.
+    - no version control

-    - It is not unit tested.
+    - no unit tests

-    - It is released primarily as a Windows ZIP file.
+    - released primarily as a Windows ZIP file

-    - It uses VBScript.
+    - uses VBScript

-    - It has a single maintainer (Jean-Mat prefers not to host it in the Collective, e.g.).
+    - single maintainer (Jean-Mat prefers not to host in the Collective)

 There are other issues as well:

+    - no server-side FCKeditor object

-    - It doesn't provide integration with FCKeditor's file browser.
+    - no integration with FCKeditor's file browser

-    - It doesn't interface cleanly with the FCKeditor base distribution.
+    - no clean interface with the FCKeditor base distribution

     - I can't read French. :-(